 The Company has evaluated whether the Comerica Warrants are still classified as liabilities and concluded that due to a change-of-control provision which may affect the exercise price or entitle Comerica to demand cash, instead of shares, to settle the warrants, Comerica's Warrants will continue to be classified as liabilities and will be exercisable into the Company's common shares.
-The Comerica Warrants are still outstanding as of September 30, 2024.
+The Comerica Warrants are still outstanding as of June 30, 2024.

-b.
+- b.
 On May 8, 2023, the Company completed a fund-raising round.
 Upon the consummation of the Offering and pursuant to an agreement entered into with the Holder and the underwriter, the Company issued warrants to purchase shares of Common Stock.
 Such warrants were classified as liabilities based on the terms of the underlying agreement.
 On September 30, 2023, these warrants were reclassified to equity due to an amendment to the warrants' agreements (for further details see also Note 7b).
-On June 6, 2024, these warrants were exercised pursuant to the inducement agreement, as described in notes 7d below.
+On June 6, 2024, these warrants were exercised pursuant to the inducement agreement, as described in notes 7d below. - c.
+On December 20, 2023, the Company completed another fund-raising round.
+Upon the consummation of the offering and pursuant to an agreement entered into with the Holder and the underwriter, the Company issued warrants to purchase shares of Common Stock.
+These warrants were classified as equity.
+See note 7(c) for further details.